godotengine/godot-docs/classes/class_visualshadernodecustom.rst

 - :ref:`int<class_int>` **_get_output_port_count** **(** **)** |virtual| |const|

-Override this method to define the amount of output ports of the associated custom node.
+Override this method to define the number of output ports of the associated custom node.

 Defining this method is **required**.
 If not overridden, the node has no output ports.